wangyiqiu/hdbscan/README.md

 ### Option 1: Run the binary

 To run the program as using the compiled binary, do the following.
 The terminal output will show the output of the program, and the total time taken.
 The output of the binary can be customized by editing `src/hdbscanTime.cpp`, which contains the `main` function, and the HDBSCAN* API is available in `include/hdbscan.h`.
 The binary parses point data set from disk, which needs to be a CSV file similar to the `example-data.csv` that we provide as example.
+Starting from the project root directory:

 ```
 cd build/src